Graham Beck

 At DropDesk, we have helped thousands of teams and freelancers find their perfect workspace, and we have seen the industry evolve from "beanbags and beer" to sophisticated, essential infrastructure for the modern economy.

 In this comprehensive guide, we'll cover the definitions, the history, the costs (updated for 2026), and provide a direct comparison between coworking, working from home, and traditional offices.
+For more data-driven insights, check out our coworking statistics report.

 Wondering if a coworking space is right for you?
 Let's find out.